_________________________________ Montreal - Toronto - New York - Skype

 "Studying with Jacob has been a rewarding experience in many regards.
 Through his teaching, I have been able to deconstruct and rebuild my playing habits, using proper technique and placing emphasis on being confident and relaxed in my approach.
 He provides constructive feedback which really facilitates the learning process, and is genuinely interested in developing a lesson plan to enable you to reach your personal goals, whatever they may be.
 Highly recommended for those who wish to take their drumming to the next level and beyond." - 2012 Sean Jmaeff Ph.D. candidate

 How you play the instrument is almost as important as What you play on the instrument.
 Below are Various Approaches of ..." the How"...

 Moeller Method or Technique -

-I'm going to focus, for now, on one of the above because that concept has worked for me.
-I'm using the "divide & conquer" idea toward Mastery of the instrument.
+We're going to focus, for now, on one of the above because that concept has works.
+We're using the "divide & conquer" idea toward Mastery of the instrument.

 Moeller made you play things with a continuous motion," Chapin said in a 1981 Modern Drummer article.
 "The motion was the message.
 You made the motion and the stick played it.
 After a while, it almost played itself."

 Moeller Method can be taught for matched and traditional grips & applies to any drumming styles as used by Vinnie Colaiuta, Jo Jo Mayer, Thomas Lang, Joe Morello, Steve Smith, Buddy Rich, Dave Weckl, etc